SPIE Education and Travel Scholarships

 Students are not eligible to receive two scholarships in the same year.

-Optics and Photonics Education Scholarships (Open)
+Optics and Photonics Education Scholarships (Closed)

 The Optics and Photonics Education Scholarships are for high school, pre-university, secondary school, undergraduate and graduate students.
 Postdoctoral students (students who have completed their PhD) are not eligible to apply.
 The scholarship awards are in varying amounts ranging from $2,000 to $11,000.
 The Optics and Photonics Education Scholarship generally supports tuition, books, research activities, and other education-related expenses.
 If awarded the Optics and Photonics Scholarship, funds should be used for the 2016-2017 academic year (Aug 2016-Jul 2017).

 Travel Scholarship Cycle 1 (Closed, Cylce 2 to open shortly)

 The Travel Scholarships are for students who would like to attend conferences and exhibitions organized by SPIE.
 If students are applying for other SPIE travel funds to a symposium, they are not eligible to use the Travel Scholarship for the same meeting.